Skip to content

 • Authority rules that gate risky actions at runtime

-• Optional sidecars that give JARVIS desktop, browser, terminal, filesystem, and screenshot access on additional machines
+• Optional sidecars that give Usejarvis desktop, browser, terminal, filesystem, and screenshot access on additional machines

-At a high level, JARVIS has three layers:
+At a high level, Usejarvis has three layers:

 1. The daemon